nutsbox/cip/README.md

 			and outputs to screen or to [outfile]. if '-c' is not specified, aes is the cipher used by default.

--c   <cipher>		cipher to use for encryption/decryption.
+-c   &lt;cipher&gt;		cipher to use for encryption/decryption.
 			ciphers: aes (default) blowfish xtea rc2 rc5 rc6 twofish
 			safer+ safer-k64 safer-sk64 safer-k128 safer-sk128
 			des 3des cast5 noekeon skipjack anubis khazad seed kasumi multi2 camellia

--a   <algorithm>	set hashing algorithm to be used for.
+-a   &lt;algorithm&gt;	set hashing algorithm to be used for.
 			encryption/decryption (see above -t* option for list)

 -v			version info